ninabarzh/broomstick/content/posts/turbulent-coexistence.md

 He could say *AI liaison*, but that sounded pompous and vaguely sinister.
 He could say *digital compliance coordinator*, but even his mother snorted at that one.
 In truth, he spent most of his days arguing with regulatory software about whether the hospital's cancer diagnostics model violated EU data transparency directives or merely flirted with them.

 It was 2028, and Elijah worked at a hospital that could diagnose rare cancers with 99% accuracy.
-The machine—he refused to call it a colleague—could parse blood data, family history, and MRI scans in seconds.
+The machine, he refused to call it a colleague, could parse blood data, family history, and MRI scans in seconds.
 It was not always right, but it was close enough that human oversight had become more symbolic than necessary.

 This, naturally, made the middle managers nervous.